MD-123Dev/Solve-Probleme-Js/README.md

 probleme 19:> Each time a portion of an array is taken and shown .

-probleme 21:> random array elemnt " change position element in array "
+probleme 21:> random array element " change position element in array "

-probleme 22:> copier value to auther value from array like  [1,2,3,4,5,8,6] => [1,2,3,4,5,8,4] chnage 6 to 4 .
+probleme 22:> copier value to another value from array like :  [1,2,3,4,5,8,6] => [1,2,3,4,5,8,4] chnage 6 to 4 .

-probleme 23:> dispaly elements arr1 not esixt in arr2 .
+probleme 23:> dispaly elements in arr1 not esixt in arr2 .

 probleme 24:> Check if two array equals or not .